PaddlePaddle/PaddleCFD/examples/ventilation_cavity/README.md

 ***
 ## 4.Model Training & prediction

-### (1) This project was developed and tested with **Python 3.10.16**.
+### (1) Enviroment
+This project was developed and tested using **Python 3.10.16** on Windows.
 To ensure proper execution, please install the following Python packages with the specified versions:

 ```bash
 pip install einops==0.8.1